MASTER NETWORKS AFFILIATE AGREEMENT

 If there is a concern about an application of a visitor, it is the responsibility of the member to bring their concerns to the Chapter President.
 This should be done prior to the application being approved.

-Affiliate Rewards is our National Revenue Sharing Program where the company shares 25% of the monthly membership revenue.
+Affiliate Rewards is our National Revenue Sharing Program where the company shares a portion of the monthly membership revenue.
 When a Master Networks member refers someone to a Chapter who then becomes a Master Networks member (in any chapter), the sponsoring member will earn $10 per month, for as long as they are an active member in good standing and their sponsoree is an active member in good standing.
 Members must review his or her monthly PayPal statement promptly and report any discrepancies within 30 days after the close of the month.
 After the 30 day “grace period” no additional requests will be considered for recalculation.

 Attendance and Substitutes